-- Remove contact lenses and bring eyeglasses. - If applicable, remove any removable mouth appliances (like retainers). - Do not take any aspirin, ibuprofen (like Aleve, Advil or Motrin) two weeks before surgery. - If you are old enough to smoke, drink alcohol or vape, do not do so for two weeks before surgery.
-We also recommend that you quit smoking to protect your health. - Some patients with certain types of scoliosis such as neuromuscular scoliosis (cerebral palsy) may require to be admitted the day before surgery.
-If this is you, your surgeon will let you know and this will be discussed in the pre-op teaching appointment.
+- Remove contact lenses and bring eyeglasses. - If applicable, remove any removable mouth appliances (like retainers). - Do not take any aspirin, ibuprofen (like Aleve, Advil or Motrin) two weeks before surgery. - If you are old enough to smoke, drink alcohol, or vape, do not do so for two weeks before surgery.
+We also recommend that you quit smoking to protect your health.